 A copy of this decision will be placed in your official personnel file.
-As per Article of the CSEA Contract, you have the right to appeal this recommendation for termination to the Board of Trustees.
-You must file your appeal within () working days after you have received this Notice of Disciplinary Action.
-You may indicate your desire for an appeal by signing the appeal request included with this notice.
-Any other written document signed, and appropriately filed within the specified time limit shall constitute a sufficient notice to appeal.

-An appeal request is filed only by delivery to the Office of during normal working hours of that office or an appeal request may be mailed to the office of , Assistant Superintendent, at 10055 Slater Avenue, Fountain Valley, CA 92708.
-However, it must be received or postmarked no later than the time limit stated herein.
-If you fail to notify the District of your intent to appeal within the stated () working days, it shall be deemed that you have waived your right to appeal and the Board may order the proposed disciplinary action to be placed into effect immediately.
+As per Ar of the CSEA Contract, you have the right to appeal this recommendation termination to the Board of Trustees.
+You must file your appeal within () word days after you have received this Notice of Disciplinary Action.
+You may indicate your do for an appeal by signing the appeal request included with this notice.
+Any other wr document signed, and appropriately filed within the specified time limit shall constitut sufficient notice to appeal. for king esire ritten An appeal request is filed only by delivery to the Office of du normal working hours of that office or an appeal request may be mailed to the office, Assistant Superintendent, at 10055 Slater Avenue, Fountain Valley, CA 92 However, it must be received or postmarked no later than the time limit stated herein.
+If you to notify the District of your intent to appeal within the stated () working days, it is be deemed that you have waived your right to appeal and the Board may order the proper disciplinary action to be placed into effect immediately. e of 2708.
+I fail shall Sincerely, Enclosures: Exhibits 1 Education Code Sections [list sections] Board Policy Administrative Regulation Personnel Commission Rule Article of the collective bargaining agreement cc: Personnel File

-Sincerely,